-- 5.1 Investment Objectives.
+5.1 Investment Objectives.
 The funds in the Collection and Disbursement Accounts must be immediately available to support the State's daily governmental programs and activities.
 The primary investment objectives are therefore safety and liquidity of such funds; return is a secondary priority.
 OST may, consistent with these investment objectives, minimize credit risk associated with demand deposit account balances at Cash Management Banks through same-day money market mutual fund sweep products in accordance with subsection 5.2.2 and/or banking services arrangements offering "daylight overdraft" or similar privileges.
-End-of-day ledger balances shall be secured as provided in Section 5.2 eleted: fully - 5.2 Permissible Investments.
-Cash Management Banks shall maintain State Funds in either collateralized demand deposit accounts or open-end money market mutual funds, in each case, subject to the provisions of subsections 5.2.1 and 5.2.2, respectively, in order to mitigate the risk of State Funds being exposed to the credit risk of such financial institution. - 5.2.1 Demand Deposit Accounts.
-State Funds held by Cash Management Banks in demand deposit accounts shall be collateralized with one or more of following approved methods: (a) pledges of government securities that meet the definitions set out in subsections 6.3.1.1 and 6.3.2.
-Deleted: by the pledge and transfer by such financial institution of to a custody account held for the benefit of the State at a Federal Reserve Bank, or held by a Deleted: ("Eligible Collateral") independent trust company, bank or similar financial institution rated in the highest rating categor Deleted: for the benefit of the State by at least one Nationally Recognized Statistical Rating Organizations approved by OST
+End-of-day ledger balances shall be secured as provided in Section 5.2.
+5.2 Permissible Investments.
+Cash Management Banks shall maintain State Funds in either collateralized demand deposit accounts or open-end money market mutual funds, in each case, subject to the provisions of subsections 5.2.1 and 5.2.2, respectively, in order to mitigate the risk of State Funds being exposed to the credit risk of such financial institution.

-("NRSRO"); (b) irrevocable standby letters of credit ("LOCs") issued by a Federal Home Loaf Deleted: ("Fed Custody Account" Bank or financial institution rated in the highest rating category by at least one NRSRO; and (c) surety bonds issued by insurance companies rated in the highest rating category by at least one NRSRO (collectively, "Eligible Collateral").
+5.2.1 Demand Deposit Accounts.
+State Funds held by Cash Management Banks in demand deposit accounts shall be collateralized with one or more of following approved methods: (a) pledges of government securities that meet the definitions set out in subsections 6.3.1.1 and 6.3.2.1 to a custody account held for the benefit of the State at a Federal Reserve Bank, or held by an independent trust company, bank or similar financial institution rated in the highest rating category by at least one Nationally Recognized Statistical Rating Organizations approved by OST ("NRSRO"); (b) irrevocable standby letters of credit ("LOCs") issued by a Federal Home Loan Bank or financial institution rated in the highest rating category by at least one NRSRO; and (c) surety bonds issued by insurance companies rated in the highest rating category by at least one NRSRO (collectively, "Eligible Collateral").
 The terms of any pledge or custody agreement, LOC, or surety bond shall be reviewed and approved by OST.
-The aggregate value of Eligible Collatera Deleted: ). shall equal or exceed the total average monthly closing ledger balances of State Funds held o Deleted: market expected to be held by Cash Management Banks during the prior month, plus such additiona Deleted: in a Fed Custody Account amount of Eligible Collateral as OST may require Cash Management Banks to provide to protect Deleted: shall be set at a level equivalent to the highest daily intraagainst volatility and ensure that all uninsured ledger balances are fully secured at the close of eacl day business day, Eligible Collateral in the form of government securities shall be marked to marke Deleted: at at the close of each business day using an independent pricing service.
-A Cash Management Ban Deleted: such financial institution may substitute or reduce Eligible Collateral provided that Eligible Collateral levels meet or excee Deleted: request such bank the foregoing requirements OST shall be provided with same-day notice of any such substitution Deleted: pledge and transfer as may be required to ensure against or reductions of Eligible Collateral, In addition, a Cash Management Bank shall provide OST witl volatility in daily balances a detailed report of Eligible Collateral held in a custody account as requested by OST.
+The aggregate value of Eligible Collateral shall equal or exceed the total average monthly closing ledger balances of State Funds held or expected to be held by Cash Management Banks during the prior month, plus such additional amount of Eligible Collateral as OST may require Cash Management Banks to provide to protect against volatility and ensure that all uninsured ledger balances are fully secured at the close of each business day.
+Eligible Collateral in the form of government securities shall be marked to market at the close of each business day using an independent pricing service.
+A Cash Management Bank may substitute or reduce Eligible Collateral provided that Eligible Collateral levels meet or exceed the foregoing requirements.
+OST shall be provided with same-day notice of any such substitutions or reductions of Eligible Collateral.
+In addition, a Cash Management Bank shall provide OST with a detailed report of Eligible Collateral held in a custody account as requested by OST.

 5.2.2 Money Market Mutual Funds.
-State Funds held by Cash Management Banks in mone Deleted: at a Fed Custody Account as frequently as may be required market mutual funds shall be invested solely in government securities that meet the definitions se out in subsections 6.3.1 and 6.3.2 and which are rated in the highest rating category by at least one NRSRO.
+State Funds held by Cash Management Banks in money market mutual funds shall be invested solely in government securities that meet the definitions set out in subsections 6.3.1 and 6.3.2 and which are rated in the highest rating category by at least one NRSRO.